 Part-IV: Transport on Land by Vehicles (R.63): PETROLEUM RULE 2002

-Application to transport of petroleum class A in more than 100 ltr (R. 62).
-Tank vehicles should be built, tested and maintained as provisions in 3rd schedule and of the type approved by the CC.
+Application to the transport of petroleum class A in more than 100 ltr (R. 62).
+Tank vehicles should be built, tested and maintained as provisions in the 3rd schedule and of the type approved by the CC.
 Special safety fittings should be got approved (R. 63).
 Class A and B petroleum can be filled up to 97% and Class C petroleum up to 98% of the gross carrying tank capacity (R. 64).
-Tank vehicle should not be used for other purpose or carry other articles except authorised by the CC (R 65, 69).
+Tank vehicle should not be used for other purpose or carry other articles except authorized by the CC (R 65, 69).
 Trailers (R. 66).
 For every mechanically propelled vehicle used to carry petroleum otherwise than class B or C, the engine should be diesel engine or internal combustion engine, exhaust pipe should be in front of the tank or load and fitted with an approved spark arrester and silencer or muffler, the engine intake or air cleaner should have flame arrester, fire resisting shield between the cab and the tank or load (i.e rear side), fuel tank with stout steel guard and lock in the filling caps (R. 70).

 Electrical installation should not exceed 24 volts, wiring should be heavily insulated and adequate for maximum load, should have over current protection (fuses or automatic circuit breakers) encased in covering, sealed junction boxes, heavy duty switch to cut off battery and generators, motors and switches of flameproof type if not installed within engine compartment (R. 71).

-Portable fire extinguisher necessary (R. 72), Vehicle should be constantly attended by a person who knows these rules (R. 73), No parking on a public road or in congested area or in 9 metre.
+Portable fire extinguisher necessary (R. 72), Vehicle should be constantly attended by a person who knows these rules (R. 73), No parking on a public road or in a congested area or in 9 meter.
 Of any source of fire (R. 74), Licence to transport necessary (R. 75), Loading, unloading in a licensed premises only (R 76), Leaky defective or unlicensed tank vehicle should not be filled (R 77).

 Loading/unloading after stopping of the engine and battery isolated.
 Restart only after the tank and valves are securely closed (R. 79).
-No movement of vehicle during loading/unloading (R. 80).
-Product contamination to be avoided by selecting correct filling hose and refilling of tank of class A petroleum with any other petroleum only after draining of residual oil (R.81) Except during loading/unloading the filling pipe, discharge faucet and dip pipe shall be kept securely closed (R. 83).
+No movement of the vehicle during loading/unloading (R. 80).
+Product contamination to be avoided by selecting correct filling hose and refilling of the tank of class A petroleum with any other petroleum only after draining of residual oil (R.81) Except during loading/unloading the filling pipe, discharge faucet and dip pipe shall be kept securely closed (R. 83).
 No loading/unloading during right hours except approved electric light provided (R. 83).
-No fire, light, smoking or articles to cause fire allowed on vehicle (R. 84).
-No repair of tank unless certified by a competent responsible person (R. 85).
+No fire, light, smoking or articles to cause fire allowed on the vehicle (R. 84).
+No repair of the tank unless certified by a competent responsible person (R. 85).
 No petroleum to be carried with passengers save as provided (R. 86).

 Part-V: Transport by pipelines (R. 87 to 101): PETROLEUM RULE 2002

-This part is applicable to petroleum pipe lines other than those in the area of operation of natural gas and oil or within refineries and installations (R. 87).
+This part is applicable to petroleum pipelines other than those in the area of operation of natural gas and oil or within refineries and installations (R. 87).

-It provides for right of way to acquired (R. 88), approval from the CC obtained (R. 89), design as per standard code or OISD Std.
+It provides for the right of way to acquired (R. 88), approval from the CC obtained (R. 89), design as per standard code or OISD Std.
 141, made of suitable steel which is safe for conditions under which it is to be used, provision for expansion, contraction, prevention of excessive stresses by pass relief valves, pressure limiting stations, automatic shut down equipment to prevent pressure rise more than 10% of the designed internal pressure, isolation valves at different locations (R. 90), laying criteria (undergrounded as far as possible) (R,91), protection against corrosion (R. 92), hydraulic test (at 1.1 times the design internal pressure and maintaining for 24 hours) at interval of 12 months (R. 93), shut down procedure (R. 94), patrolling of pipeline, communication facilities at frequent intervals along the pipeline of length more than 2 km (R. 95), checking of gauges at thanks or booster pump stations at least once a year (R. 96), addition, alteration only after approval from the CC (R. 97) and power of the CC to require relay or repair for public safety (R. 99) and of inspection and examination (R. 100).
-The fire or major leakage in a pipeline or connected facilities should be reported immediately by the person in-charge of the pipeline to the nearest magistrate or police station and by telegram to the CC, Nagpur (R. 101).
+The fire or major leakage in a pipeline or connected facilities should be reported immediately by the person-in-charge of the pipeline to the nearest magistrate or police station and by telegram to the CC, Nagpur (R. 101).